TheCaptainCraken/blog/content/posts/the_psychology_of_money/index.md

 ## Conclusion

-Money isn't just numbers on a spreadsheet—it's deeply tied to how we think, feel, and see the world.
+Money isn't just numbers on a spreadsheet: it's deeply tied to how we think, feel, and see the world.
 *The Psychology of Money* reminds us that financial success isn't just about making the “right” decisions; it's about understanding ourselves and the sometimes irrational ways we approach money.

 We've seen how [No One's Crazy](#no-ones-crazy).
 Everyone's decisions make sense through the lens of their own experiences.
 We've also learned that [Reasonable > Rational](#reasonable--rational), and that plans need room to adapt because, well, we're always changing.

 But honestly, we've only scratched the surface of what this book has to offer.
-Morgan Housel doesn't just deliver financial wisdom—he weaves in life lessons about people, behavior, and the quirks of human nature.
+Morgan Housel doesn't just deliver financial wisdom: he weaves in life lessons about people, behavior, and the quirks of human nature.
 It's the kind of book you read not just to understand money better, but to understand yourself and others, too.

 At the end of the day, money is just a tool.